Tad Williams discusses New! Osten Ard! Novels! (Part 1)

 16) A crown made to resemble antlers is worn by a king.
 The crown in MS&T appears on the brow of Ineluki the Storm King, while in ASOIAF, the antlered crown is worn by Renly Baratheon.

 17) A very short yet intelligent character has a betrothal as part of his storyline.
 But he is soon put on trial, where the penalty is death, and everyone seems set on killing him… even his own lover.
 In MS&T, this character is Binabik, and his betrothed is Sisquinanamook; in ASOIAF, the character is Tyrion Lannister, and his betrothed is Shae.
+In both series, Shae and Sisqi lie in order to get their respective lovers into further trouble.

 18) The story begins shortly before the death of the old king, whose reign was peaceful, and which kept the kingdoms safe.
 The king brought peace and prosperity to the lands, but now his death has thrown the empire into conflict, with factions fighting.
 In MS&T, the old king is the nonagenarian King John Presbyter of Warinsten, who brought the language of Westerling to his people as he united all the realms under one rule.
 In ASOIAF, it is King Robert Baratheon, lord of Westeros.

 19) The Children of the Dawn/Forest, who once lived throughout the realm, but who are now living in hiding in the forests of the world, have a role in the story.
 In both MS&T and ASOIAF, both the Children of the Dawn and the Children of the Forest appear to be at odds with the otherworldly creatures in the far north.
+The Children of the Dawn/Forest predate the humans in the world, having lived in these lands many centuries before the humans inhabited the realm.

 20) A character whose name is Snow(lock), who is forced to journey into the north, is a main character.
 In MS&T, Simon Snowlock bears some similarities to ASOIAF’s Jon Snow.
+He even travels to the far north of the world with a wolf companion (Qantaqa) and meets a dwarfish little man (Binabik) en route to the north.
+Similarly, in ASOIAF, Jon Snow travels to the far north with his wolf companion, Ghost, and meets Tyrion Lannister at the Wall.

 22) A major character lives thousands of miles from the rest of the other main characters, for over a thousand pages having no real interaction with the main groups.
 But eventually, in both series, Danaerys/Tiamak interact with characters in the rest of the world.